emcon33/inference-rosa-frontend/README.md

 </p>

+Optional
-8. To Test a pipeline with a Webhook, you can select the "pipeline" option during the github import for the container.
+4. To Test with a pipeline, rebiuld the project again with a -dev name you can select the "pipeline" option during the github import for the container.
 This will create a Tekton pipeline.

+Optional
-9. You can configure a "webhook" to github that will trigger an auto pull, build and deploy from your github repo fork.
-The full procedures are here. https://redhat-scholars.github.io/openshift-starter-guides/rhs-openshift-starter-guides/4.9/nationalparks-java-codechanges-github.html
+9. You can configure a "webhook" to your github that will trigger an auto pull, build and deploy from your github repo fork.
+The full procedures are here.
+A "commit" will push the new code and automatically build. https://redhat-scholars.github.io/openshift-starter-guides/rhs-openshift-starter-guides/4.9/nationalparks-java-codechanges-github.html

 Pipeline that can be manual or webhook driven.